divdavem/usermanual/src/next/tests/template_test_case.md

 * `aria.utils.Delegate.delegate(event)` : Use the internal delegate mechanism to fire any event, even non-standard ones.
 Events can be created calling `aria.DomEvent.getFakeEvent(type, element)` and then adding properties on it.
 This is the lowest level API and only works for framework parts that rely on event delegation.

+### Simulating events at the operating system level

+To simulate events at the operating system level, the JavaScript entry point is the aria.jsunit.SynEvents class, which is available as a shortcut through this.synEvent in classes extending aria.jsunit.RobotTestCase.

 ## Examples